 "God determines who walks into your life....it's up to you to decide who you let walk away, who you let stay, and who you refuse to let go."

-a lot depends upon what you are looking for and
+You can do a web search for gluten free a lot depends upon what you are looking for and where you live.

 I order my bread from Canada where the maximum shipping charge is $10 from Kinnicknick and they have a great flax seed high fiber bread.
 They are also know for their pizza crusts, bagels and donuts, but since I'm always dieting I stick to the bread.

 If you go to Amazon.com - their grocery section and search for gluten free they have over 500 items on the list (non perishable) and you can pick and choose what suits your fancy with that.